pimcore/pimcore/doc/User_Documentation/08_Targeting_and_Personalization/05_Examples/README.md

 The following pages show a few examples to better understand how things can be archived with the Pimcore targeting engine.

-All mentioned rules here are configured and set up in our [demo advanced](https://demo-advanced.pimcore.org) and can be tested there.
+All mentioned rules here are configured and set up in our [demo](https://demo.pimcore.fun) and can be tested there.